AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction

 How can we predict a broad spectrum of public opinion in the dynamic social world without compromising on accuracy and representativeness while simultaneously addressing the limitations of both digital trace and survey data?
-This paper investigates whether we can address these challenges by fine-tuning large language models (LLMs) to predict survey responses in nationally representative surveys.
-Recent studies have already suggested the possibility of using LLMs trained on massive amounts of digital traces and text data to predict public opinion by leveraging the remarkable capability of LLMs in mimicking human responses \citep{aherUsingLargeLanguage2023,argyleOutOneMany2023,chuLanguageModelsTrained2023,dillionCanAILanguage2023,hamalainenEvaluatingLargeLanguage2023,hortonLargeLanguageModels2023,jiangCommunityLMProbingPartisan2022,metafundamentalairesearchdiplomacyteamfairHumanlevelPlayGame2022,schramowskiLargePretrainedLanguage2022,mei2024turing}.
+This paper investigates whether we can address these challenges by training a model based on large language model (LLM) features (i.e., feature-based transfer learning) to predict survey responses in nationally representative surveys.
+Recent studies have already suggested the possibility of using LLMs trained on massive amounts of text data on the internet to predict public opinion by leveraging the remarkable capability of LLMs in mimicking human responses~\citep{aherUsingLargeLanguage2023,argyleOutOneMany2023,chuLanguageModelsTrained2023,dillionCanAILanguage2023,hamalainenEvaluatingLargeLanguage2023,hortonLargeLanguageModels2023,jiangCommunityLMProbingPartisan2022,metafundamentalairesearchdiplomacyteamfairHumanlevelPlayGame2022,schramowskiLargePretrainedLanguage2022,mei2024turing, park2024generativea}.
 However, the assumption behind these attempts is that LLMs can directly simulate the population-level \textit{average} responses to a survey question, presuming the high levels of alignment of LLMs with the specific population.
-This assumption has recently been challenged \citep{santurkarWhoseOpinionsLanguage2023}, which is not surprising given well-documented biases and the skewed representation of demographic groups in the digital trace data used to train LLMs \citep{cesarePromisesPitfallsUsing2018}.
+This assumption has recently been challenged~\citep{santurkarWhoseOpinionsLanguage2023, bisbee2024synthetic}, which is not surprising given well-documented biases and the skewed representation of demographic groups in the digital trace data used to train LLMs~\citep{cesarePromisesPitfallsUsing2018}.
 Instead of building a one-size-fits-all LLM predicting the typical opinion, we propose a novel method to \textit{personalize} and \textit{contextualize} existing LLMs to be aligned to individual-specific, heterogeneous beliefs based on their responses to other questions in specific periods.
-Our study demonstrates that fine-tuning LLMs with surveys can enhance the capacity of surveys to predict public opinion by accurately predicting each survey participant's answers to new questions over long periods of time in nationally representative surveys.
+Our study demonstrates that training a model based on LLM features with surveys can augment the capacity of surveys to predict public opinion by accurately predicting each survey participant's answers to new questions over long periods of time in nationally representative surveys.